 "I’m not content.
 I’m content, though, not being content," Joel told Playboy.
 "I have a theory: I don’t think you ever are really satisfied.
 I don’t worry about being satisfied all the time.
 All I’m looking for is a little relief now and then."

-See Billy Joel and Other Rockers in the Top 100 Albums of the '70s
+See Billy Joel Among the Top 100 Albums of the '70s